-All difficult that has.

 How many did you find?
-Name this animal if you can.
+Draw a bug buddy that could share this habitat.

 On land

 In trees

 Underground

 In the forest

 In a river

 In your backyard

 In a large area

 In a small area

 In a group

-What can you find yourse elf on your walk around the Sanctua ary?
+What can you find yourself on your walk around the Sanctuary?

 1.

 2.